There’s always a bit of mystery around how a therapist and client come to work together, and what happens when they do.

 "Getting established in life."
 From the earliest years of my practice, I’ve worked with young people, usually in their 20s, helping them figure out their paths through those two great challenges of life which Freud identified: love and work.
 I’ve found this work lovely.

 Relationships and sexuality.
 This has been one of the richest areas of my work for decades, as I’ve walked with people through all sorts of relational and sexual issues: falling in love, falling out of love, being hurt by the one you love, getting divorced, getting remarried, having affairs, being the partner of someone in an affair, intentionally entering multiple relationships (polyamory), being different or out of the sexual mainstream, finding self-acceptance, coming out (in a variety of ways), coping with the religious dimensions of (and judgments about) sexuality, and even more.
 I love the complexity of human relationships and how we express them sexually, as well as the social and religious contexts in which all this occurs.
 Inevitably, love, sex, and relating take us into the messy depths of our humanity – and into wonder and mystery, if we are patient and do our work well.
 I find equal joy in working with LGBTQ and heterosexual folks.

 "Mentoring" of younger professionals.
 I see many clergy and mental health clinicians – my two realms of professional practice.
-Our work is sometimes deeply personal, as we explore personal growth, sometimes quite practical, as we pursue professional practicalities.
-Most of those I see are younger or less experienced and I find it gratifying to seek to guide others on paths I also have walked.
+My work with them is sometimes deeply personal, as we explore personal growth, other times quite practical, as we pursue professional practicalities.
+Most of those I see are younger and I find it gratifying to seek to guide others on paths I also have walked.